 — To encourage a climate in which journalism can be practiced freely.

 AggieCentral is a student publication advised through the Department of Communication.
-Four faculty advisers work with the site and with the students that produce content for the site.
+Two faculty advisers work with the site and with the students who produce content for the site.

 Dr. Matt Jenkins

 These faculty advisers support wholly the Society of Professional Journalists Campus Media Statement:

 Student media are designated public forums, and free from censorship and advance approval of content.
 Because content and funding are unrelated, and because the role of adviser does not include advance review of content, student media are free to develop editorial policies and news coverage with the understanding that students and student organizations speak only for themselves.
 Administrators, faculty, staff or other agents shall not consider the student media’s content when making decisions regarding the media’s funding or faculty adviser.